scmanjarrez/EdgeGPT-Telegram-Bot/README.md

 $ docker run -d -it --name edgegpt -v ./config:/edgegpt/config edgegpt-telegram-bot
 ```

+- Use Docker

+Install Docker and cocker-compose, put all config file to `./edgebot` and put `docker-compose.yml` in current folder.

+`docker-compose up -d`

+> **Note:** Only support amd64 and arm64.

 # Contributing
 Happy to see you willing to make the project better.
 In order to make a contribution,
 please respect the following format: